Go Back Email LinkDownload PDF

 Instructions

-• In a food processor or large mixing bowl, combine the flour, cornmeal, salt, and sugar.
-Pulse in the food processor or whisk by hand to blend thoroughly.
+• In a food processor combine the flour, cornmeal, salt, and sugar.
+Pulse in the food processor.
+If you don't have a food processor, combine the ingredients in a large bowl.

 • Whisk the egg yolks with 6 tablespoons of ice-cold water in a small bowl.
 Drizzle the egg-and-water mixture over the flour and butter in the bowl, then toss to combine.
-Add 1 to 2 more tablespoons until the mixture begins to form clumps.
+Add 1 to 2 more tablespoons, a few teaspoons at a time, mixing until the mixture begins to form clumps.
 Turn the mixture out onto a lightly floured surface and begin kneading, adding tiny amounts as needed until the dough is not too moist but holds together.

 • Divide the dough into two disks.
 Wrap each in plastic wrap.
 Refrigerate for about 25 to 30 minutes to chill.

 • Have the pulled pork ready.
-It should be moist but not at all runny.
-If stringy, chop a bit.
+It should be moist with barbecue sauce but not at all runny.
+If stringy, chop it up a bit.

 • Put the 2 tablespoons of milk or cream in a small bowl or cup.

 • Using a 3- to 3 1/2-inch cutter, cut out the small dough circles.
-Put the dough scraps together and let rest for 5 to 10 minutes before rolling them out again.
-You should have about 15 to 18 circles, depending on the size of your cutter.
+Put the dough scraps together and let them rest for 5 to 10 minutes before rolling them out again.
+You should have about 15 to 18 circles from the disk, depending on the size of your cutter.

 • Put about 1/2 tablespoon of pulled pork mixture into the center of a circle.
 Dab a little of the milk or cream all around the edge.
 Fold over to encase the pulled pork and press around the edge to seal.
 Crimp around the sealed edge with the tines of a fork.
 Place on one of the parchment paper-lined baking sheets.
 Repeat with the remaining dough circles.